sw4chan/wiki2018/src/markdown/HP-Silver.md

 ### **Primary Criteria: evaluates the viability of a project** ###
 #### **Novelty** ####
 If the proposed project was likely to fall under the Foundational Advance track, we added an additional primary criteria.
-The basis of this track is to develop novel solutions to technical problems, thus the novelty of the project was one of the priorities
+The basis of this track is to develop novel solutions to technical problems, thus the novelty of the project was one of the priorities.
 #### **Feasibility** ####
 When developing project ideas, teams must also consider the amount of resources available to them.
-It is important to be able to achieve their goals with the resources, time, and technical abilities they have to ensure the project is completed and finished on time
+It is important to be able to achieve their goals with the resources, time, and technical abilities they have to ensure the project is completed and finished on time.

 ### **Secondary Criteria: evaluates benefits of selecting a particular idea as an iGEM project.** ###
 #### **Interest** ####